How To Find Your Lost Pet

 **Given the current public health crisis, an appointment is required to bring in an animal or search for a lost pet.
 Please contact us at 613-725-3166, ext.
-221 to schedule an appointment.
+221 to schedule an appointment if you think your lost pet is here or to bring in a found pet.
 Thank you!**

 If you have lost an animal, please fill in our handy Lost Animal Report or send us an email.
 The OHS receives thousands of lost animals every year.
 Submitting a complete lost report will help us to quickly identify some animals.

 Submitting a lost report is not a substitute for visiting the shelter to look for your animal.

 While lost cats hide, lost dogs ROAM!
 How far your dog will travel depends on a few things.
 For tips on how to find your dog, click here.

 Kitty strayed?
 A physical search for your cat increases the likelihood that you will find her.
 For more tips, click here.

 Immediate steps to take if your cat has just gotten lost:

 - Right away, physically search the immediate area.

 - If your cat is an indoor-only cat, and you aren’t sure he has gotten out of the house, search EVERYWHERE in the house first.
 You may want to set a live trap in the house with a tasty treat in it—making sure you’re checking it every few hours.